Advanced Finance

 • Time Premium: value of the option above the intrinsic value

-• Exercise Price (Strike): price at which the underlying can be bough/sold
+• Exercise Price (Strike): price at which the underlying can be bought/sold

 • Expiration Date (Maturity): last date on which the option can be exercised